 In order to fulfill its waste delivery obligations to the Company under the Waste Disposal Agreement, the UCUA entered into "Local Waste Agreements" with certain governmental units in the County, including the County, the municipalities of Elizabeth, Garwood, Hillside, Kenilworth, Linden, New Providence, Rahway, Roselle, Roselle Park, Springfield, Union and Winfield, and the Plainfield Municipal Utilities Authority and the Summit Municipal Utilities Authority.
-Each such local unit is required to pay the UCUA an amount equal to its guaranteed tonnage multiplied by a service charge as set forth in the Local Waste Agreements.
-In addition, the UCUA has imposed a program of regulatory waste flow control ("flow control") in order to direct waste generated in the County (other than waste received through Local

-Waste Agreements) through its System.
+Each such local unit is required to deliver (or cause to be delivered) to the Facility all processible solid waste generated within the geographic boundaries of the local unit that is collected by or on behalf of the local unit and to pay the UCUA an amount equal to its guaranteed tonnage multiplied by a service charge as set forth in the Local Waste Agreements.
+In addition, the UCUA has imposed a program of regulatory waste flow control ("flow control") in order to direct waste generated in the County (other than waste received through Local Waste Agreements) through its System.
 Each collection company that delivers solid waste to the Facility pursuant to "flow control" is obligated to pay the UCUA a per ton service charge set by the UCUA.
-The "flow control" plan was approved by the New Jersey Department of Environmental Protection on June 13, 2003, and was implemented on July 21, 2003.
+The "flow control" plan was approved by the New Jersey Department of Environmental Protection ("NJDEP") on June 13, 2003, and was implemented on July 21, 2003.
+The UCUA may, upon thirty 30 days prior notice to the Company and subject to the prior review and approval of the NJDEP, enter into Local Waste Agreements with New Jersey governmental local units located outside of the County for the disposal at the Facility of Acceptable Waste generated within the New Jersey local governmental unit (the "Out-of-County Waste Agreements").
+The UCUA may accept additional deliveries of acceptable waste under an Out-of-County Waste Agreement with a New Jersey local governmental unit in mitigation of shortages in deliveries of acceptable waste under a Local Waste Agreement.
 The Local Waste Agreements, together with "flow control", currently account for the processing of 100% of the processible solid waste generated in the County and are the UCUA's principal source of revenues.